aaronwins356/Aidaytrading/README.md

 - Start the UI with `streamlit run ai_trader/streamlit_app.py`.
 - The **Portfolio Overview** tab surfaces equity, PnL, daily return histogram, and drawdown curve.
 - **Trades Log** exposes rich filtering (symbol, strategy, date) with export to CSV.
-- **Risk Controls** persists stop-loss, risk-per-trade, and drawdown guardrails directly into `config.yaml` and live control flags.
+- **Risk Controls** persists stop-loss, risk-per-trade, and drawdown guardrails directly into `configs/config.yaml` and live control flags.
 - **Strategy Manager** toggles rule-based and ML workers on/off while updating runtime control flags.
+- **On-demand Backtests** are available from the sidebar.
+Select a symbol, choose a lookback window, and Streamlit runs the simulation in a background thread before plotting the equity curve, trade log, and performance metrics in-line.
 - Screenshot the dashboard after launching with seeded data for runbooks or documentation (e.g. `streamlit run ...` then capture via your OS screenshot tool).

 ### Telegram live alerts